Onelinerhub/onelinerhub/redis/example-of-transactions-in-redis.md

-# Example of transactions in Redis
+# Using transactions in Redis

 ```bash
 redis-cli